 We’ve all seen Shark Tank – the contestants go through elaborate preparations to quickly pitch television venture capitalists, attempt to make a deal, and get some buzz around their idea.
+One thing you don’t ever see is Mark Cuban asking to see well-managed cap table software and that’s where reality and TV start to separate.
 The saying goes, “there’s nothing real about reality TV” and there’s truth to that.
 While Shark Tank makes for good TV, the reality is some contestants secure financing and end up seeing their product in stores.
 Sometimes you even see the Sharks themselves doing commercials (can you believe Kevin O’Leary scrubbing a toilet!?).
-One thing you don’t ever see is Mark Cuban asking to see a cap table and that’s where reality and TV start to separate.

 Next to the big idea itself, the founders’ intellectual property, there’s nothing more important than the cap table.
 This idea gets lost on many early-stage companies because they are consumed with the drive and the vision they have to create the amazing things they do every day.
 Those attributes will almost certainly come through in the pitch when they present to real VCs who are hungry to fund start-ups with great ideas, but I can assure you they will ask for the cap table.
 It’s a table stakes item and funding won’t happen without it.